 Remove the fish, rinse well under cold water, and dry it off with paper towels.
 Place it on a wire rack and refrigerate for at least an hour.
 (This step is important, so don’t skip it.
 The fish needs to dry out and form a layer of pellicle (film) on the outside before going on the smoker.)

 Fire up your smoker following the manufacturer’s instructions.
-I smoked mine 175 degrees for just over an hour, using cherry wood for the smoke source.
-Keep a close eye on the internal temperature and pull the fish when it hits 145 degrees, at which point it will be thoroughly cooked.
+Smoke the fish at 175 degrees for just over a half hour, using a good amount of cherry wood for the smoke source.
+Keep a close eye on the internal temperature and pull the fish when it hits 110 degrees.
 Allow it to cool to room temperature.

 Feel free to pig out on it right out of the smoker, but if you really want make it yummy, fry it up in butter until the edges crisp and it turns golden brown.